 The service tech might at this point explain what could have prevented the problem or part failure and how to keep a future problem from happening.
 This usually includes proactive maintenance, which not only helps prevent an A/C system breakdown, but in most situations also keeps your AC system’s warranty valid.
 Most expert air conditioner repair centers will offer an annual service plan so you don’t have to think about making future HVAC tune-up appointments for your systems.

 Lastly, they will go over the process for repairing the failed part or correcting the issue.
 If you determine that AC repair is better for you than investing in an AC system upgrade, the technician will order any parts required and set up your new appointment to repair the A/C system.
 Or, if the part required is already accessible on their vehicle, they will go ahead and start the AC repair work with your consent.

 Always know that throughout Windsor your HVAC equipment is in good hands with Bryant Heating & Cooling Service Experts.
-Our service techs are NATE-certified and have been through extensive background checks so you can feel confident with the people we send into your home.
+Our service techs are ACE-certified and have been through extensive background checks so you can feel confident with the people we send into your home.
 If you ever come across any questions about your AC or what to expect with your AC repair, give us a call around the clock at 226-773-3357 and we’ll be happy to explain the process.